Health & Safety

 Non-poisonous and poisonous are terms which refer to the dosage of a substance and are inappropriate terms for the glazes sector.
 For example, selenium can be good for the human body at low concentration, but is extremely harmful in larger quantities.
 No glaze can be deemed "non-poisonous", however English speakers may refer to products from BOTZ which do not require marking as "non-toxic".

 Food-safe is not a term we use in ceramics because the individual conditions of the application and firing of a glaze are also decisive for the possibility of being able to use it for tableware.
 Some glazes may not contain any toxic substances but, for example as a matt glaze, are not really suitable for crockery and drinking vessels for aesthetic and hygienic reasons.
 In the earthenware firing range, BOTZ specifically recommends some glazes for the inner sides of tableware which also do not represent a danger even under unfavourable conditions.
-BOTZ stoneware is fully suitable for tableware (except 9878 and 9897).
+BOTZ PRO is fully suitable for tableware, also with almost all BOTZ Stoneware (please see exceptions).

 All firing generates fumes, irrespective of whether biscuit firing or glaze firing, independent of the type of clay or glaze and manufacturer-independent.
 These fumes contain carbon monoxide, sulphur dioxide and fluorine compounds for example.
 Firing fumes are harmful to human health and should not be inhaled if possible.
 Ensure good ventilation and degassing.
 There are good air discharge systems from kiln manufacturers or other suppliers which are installed over the firing point.
 Unpleasant odours can arise when heating some colours at temperatures between 200 and 300°C. The odour may be unpleasant but does not indicate an extra hazard and dissipates at approx. 400°C again.
 It is less after the glaze has dried through thoroughly (after 1 – 2 days).
 Basically, avoid staying in the firing room during the firing process!